Ministry of the Interior (in Catalonia: Department of Justice)

 |Prison population rate (per 100,000 of national population)|| |

-based on an estimated national population of 46.41 million at end of February 2014 (from Eurostat figures)
+based on an estimated national population of 46.37 million at June 2014 (from Instituto Nacional de Estadistica figures)

 |Pre-trial detainees / remand prisoners (percentage of prison population)|| |

 |Female prisoners (percentage of prison population)|| |